tgilbert14/VGSLite/README.md

 To install [**VGSLite**](https://github.com/tgilbert14/VGSLite) on your Windows device:

-1. Download the latest release from [VGSLite 1.3](https://github.com/tgilbert14/VGSLite/blob/main/VGSLite%20Setup%201.2.0.zip).
+1. Download the latest release from [VGSLite](https://github.com/tgilbert14/VGSLite/releases/tag/VGSLite).
-2. Unzip the folder and run `VGSLite Setup 1.3.0.exe`.
+2. Unzip the folder and run the latest `VGSLite Setup.exe`.
 3. You may have to click "more info" in order to install the application.

 ## Features